The Best Trailer Jack Reviews For 2021

 GR Innovations supplied Camp Addict with a clear anodized version of the Towing Organizer for testing purposes.

-Marshall has been very happily using it for several months now.
+Marshall has been very happily using it for several years now (Since 2018?).

 We highly recommend this great product if you want to keep your chains and harness off the ground.

-Kelly cares zero If her chains etc are on the ground, but Marshall can't stand it.
+Kelly cares zero If her chains etc are on the ground, but Marshall can't stand it, LOL.

 Plastic (with plug cover)